danielpmadden/ai-osi-stack/docs/AEIP_Artifact_Schema_Templates.md

 **Release Timestamp:** 2025-11-21T00:00:00Z
 **Maintainer Signature:** Repository Custodian — AI OSI Stack (work branch)

+## Introduction

 > **Integrity and Verification:** This reference document enumerates canonical schema stubs for Adaptive Epistemic Infrastructure Protocol (AEIP) artifacts.
 Each template is scoped to AI OSI Stack Layer 6 (Assurance and Audit) while retaining explicit linkages to the other six layers for provenance continuity.

+### Jurisdictional Neutrality and Interpretive Authority
+This framework is jurisdiction-neutral and intended for international application.
+In the event of conflicting legal or linguistic interpretations, interpretive authority SHALL defer
+to the author’s defined principles of transparency, accountability, and dignity by design —
+not to localized or translated semantics.

 ## 1. Conformance Overview
 - **Layer Alignment:**